Aris Limassol FC

 Aris Limassol (Greek: Άρης Λεμεσού) is a professional Cypriot football club based in Limassol and one of the founder members of Cyprus Football Association.
 The club's colours are green, black and white, and their home is the Alphamega Stadium.
 Founded in 1930, Aris Limassol is one of the most historic football clubs of Limassol.

-The club also maintains teams in other sports including basketball, table tennis and chess.
+The club also maintains teams in other sports including basketball, table tennis, darts, bowling and chess.
 The Aris chess team dominated Cypriot chess in the 1980s.

 History

 One of the founder members of the Cyprus Football Association, Aris competed in the first five seasons of the Cypriot First Division, with their league placement ranging from 5th to 7th.
 The club ceased operation in 1939 due to financial difficulties, and returned in 1952, competing in the Second Division.
 Aris returned to the First Division in 1954, but finished last and was relegated.
 The following season they won the Second Division and returned to the top-tier league, only to be relegated again.
 Aris returned to the First Division once in 1958, placing 4th.

 Being one of the weaker teams in the First Division during the 1960s, they were finally relegated in the 1969–70 season, placing 12th, and spent two years in the Second Division.
 The situation improved for Aris, with the team finishing 4th in the First Division, in the 1976–77 and 1978–79 seasons.
 In 1981, they were relegated again after finishing last but returned as runner-ups the following season.
 In 1989, the team qualified to the final of the Cypriot Cup, where they lost to AEL Limassol.
-The following season, Aris signed Oleh Blokhin, the 1975 European Footballer of the Year.
+The following season, Aris signed Oleg Blokhin, the 1975 European Footballer of the Year.

 Following relegation in 1993, Aris won the Second Division for the third time in the club's history.
 From 1997 until 2006, the team would alternate between the First and Second Division.
 This situation ended in the 2006–07 season, when the team managed to remain in the First Division, placing 8th.
 However, the following season Aris was relegated once more, and the trend returned.
 After 9 years of drought, Aris managed to remain in the First Division in the 2015–16 season, finishing in 10th place.
 This season, Aris was the only team which played more than 6 Cypriot players in every match.
 After three seasons in the First Division, Aris was relegated and spent another three seasons in the Second Division, before being promoted once more in the 2020–21 season.